wayell/CTF/TISC2023/README.md

 >
 > http://chals.tisc23.ctf.sg:51943

-**TLDR: Weakness in random function that allowed for the next number to be predicted, and cookie SQL injection**
+**TLDR: predict next lucky number in random function, and cookie SQL injection**

 Honestly solved this challenge kind of based on intuition, hence the explaination may be slightly lacking.
 I was surprised at how easy this challenge was for a level 6??